seabeya/tech-stack/go/README.md

 > End
 > ```

-> Here, we don't need any additional mechanism in the main function to wait for the goroutines to finish.
+> Here, we don't need any additional mechanism in the `main` function to wait for the goroutine to finish.
 The `<-ch` operation in the main function blocks until there is a value to receive from the channel.
 This blocking behavior synchronizes the main function with the `expensiveFunc` goroutine.
 Each iteration of the loop in the main function waits for a corresponding send operation from `expensiveFunc`.
 Btw, we are not forced to use a loop here.
 We can use `fmt.Println(<-ch)` directly 4 times, one after the other, it does the same thing.
 >
 > In this specific example, we don't strictly need to close the channel because the main function will only receive a fixed number of messages (4 in this case) and then it stops.
 >